kuki1029/Etch-A-Sketch/README.md

 # Etch-A-Sketch
 A simple Golang project that mimics a real life Etch-A-Sketch.
-The user has ability yo draw, change colors, change the size of the squares, make it borderless, and even save drawings to their accounts.
+The user has ability to draw, change colors, change the size of the squares, make it borderless, and even save drawings to their accounts.

 **How to Run:**